yugabyte/yugabyte-db/docs/content/latest/reference/drivers/ysql-client-drivers.md

 ---
-title: Client drivers for YSQL API
+title: Client drivers for the YSQL API
-headerTitle: Client drivers for YSQL API
+headerTitle: Client drivers for the YSQL API
 linkTitle: Client drivers for YSQL API
 description: Lists the client drivers that you can use to connect to and interact with the YSQL API.
 aliases: